-We recognise the significance of myrtle rust, however due to recent discovery of myrtle rust within the Project area and the potential breadth of that incursion, the development of the myrtle rust management plan will take place over the coming months.
-This will be developed in conjunction with Ministry of Primary Industries (MPI) and DOC.
+We recognise the significance of myrtle rust, however dD ue to the recent discovery of myrtle rust within the Project area and the potential breadth of that incursion, the development of the myrtle rust management plan is currently being developed in conjunction with the Ministry of Primary Industries (MPI) and DOC.
+A final version of the Plan will be completed before the commencement of construction. will take place over the coming months.
+This will be developed in [] conjunction with Ministry of Primary Industries (MPI) and DOC.

-11.3 Pest plant management
+10.311.3 Pest plant management

-11.3.1 Purpose of pest plant management
+10.3.111.3.1 Purpose of pest plant management